Elering/estfeed-datahub-docs/eng/08-general-service-notice.md

 This solution is purely technical, to store the start and end date of the general service in more explicit manner.
 Those agreements are not legally valid agreements.

-Datahub makes the general service agreements available to the grid operator and to the named supplier via the `data-distribution/search` service right after their activation. **General service agreements, that activate in the future, are not distributed** nor can they be found via regular agreement searches.
+Datahub makes the general service agreements available to the grid operator and to the named supplier via the data-distribution service right after their activation. **General service agreements, that activate in the future, are not distributed** nor can they be found via regular agreement searches.
 Read more about the data distribution GENERAL_SERVICE agreements on page [Data Distribution](30-data-distribution.md)

 > [!NOTE]
 > The Datahub doesn't track the changes of the GENERAL_SERVICE agreements.
 In case of any changes the old agreements are deleted and new ones created